ufal/ParlaStats/documentation/ProgDoc.md

             - Political orientation records are extracted in the following way:
                 - Try to find the `state` tag within the `org` tag which has the type `politicalOrientation`
                 - If found try to find the `ana` attribute.
-                - If found, store it as `politicalOrientation` record in the `Organization`.orientation_records` list
+                - If found, store it as `politicalOrientation` record in the `Organization.orientation_records` list
             - Uses the `xml.dom.minidom` to parse the XML file (path in `source` attribute) and represent it using a tree data structure.
             - Then finds all `org` tags within the XML file and iterates over them, calling the `__extractNameRecords()` and `__extractOrientationRecords()` for each `org` tag and stores the output of these helper methods into the `Organization` object appropriately.
             - *returns*